ceeram/ceeram.github.com/source/about/index.markdown

 ###Presentations

-Here are some talks that I’ve given on conferences.
+Here are some talks that I've given on conferences.

 - Extending AuthComponent, talk on CakePHP AuthComponent adapters for authentication and authorization.
 Presented at CakeFest 2012